 If my child does not have digital or online access at home, how will you support them to access remote education?

 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

 - We have surveyed all students and have some understanding of which students might need further support in this manner.

 - Parents also receive a text message so some elements of the virtual learning can be done through a smart phone.

 - If students are unable to access the internet, then paper-based resources are sent home for the duration of the isolation period alongside the online opportunities.

-- For those unable to get online the Class teacher is in contact with through weekly phone calls to discuss 1:1 The child’s learning towards the given physical resources.
+- For those unable to get online the Class teacher is in contact through weekly phone calls to discuss 1:1.
+The child’s learning towards the given physical resources.

 How will my child be taught remotely?